jovotech/jovo-framework/docs/advanced-concepts/architecture.md

 Since `v2`, the Jovo Framework has a flexible and extensible architecture that is split into different modules.

-With every [request and response](../basic-concepts/requests-responses.md './requests-responses') interaction pair, the framework runs through the following process:
+With every [request and response](../basic-concepts/requests-responses './requests-responses') interaction pair, the framework runs through the following process:

 Middleware | Description
 --- | ---
 `setup` | First initialization of `app` object with first incoming request.
 Is executed once as long as `app` is alive `request` | Raw JSON request from platform gets processed.
 Can be used for authentication middlewares.
 `platform.init` | Determines which platform (e.g. `Alexa`, `GoogleAssistant`) sent the request.
 Initialization of abstracted `jovo` (`this`) object.
-`platform.nlu'` | Natural language understanding (NLU) information gets extracted for built-in NLUs (e.g. `Alexa`).
+`platform.nlu` | Natural language understanding (NLU) information gets extracted for built-in NLUs (e.g. `Alexa`).
 Intents and inputs are set.
 `nlu` | Request gets routed through external NLU (e.g. `Dialogflow` standalone).
 Intents and inputs are set.
 `user.load` | Initialization of user object.
 User data is retrieved from database.
 `router` | Request and NLU data (intent, input, state) is passed to router. intentMap and inputMap are executed.
 Handler path is generated.